What Can I Do to Prevent HVAC Water Damage in My Home?

 Tips for Changing Your HVAC Filters

-Another factor that affects how often you need to replace your filter is how frequently you use your HVAC system.
+- A factor that affects how often you need to replace your filter is how frequently you use your HVAC system.
 Prevent HVAC issues by checking on your filter regularly before replacing it.

 - What type of filter should you use?
-High-efficiency particulate air (HEPA) filters set the standard for high indoor air quality.
+High-efficiency particulate air (HEPA) filters to set the standard for high indoor air quality.
 Check the manual for your system to determine the specific type of filter you need.
 Depending on the filter’s placement, a professional may need to change the filter for you.
 Call a trusted contractor for filter changes if it is located in your furnace or air handler.

 Maintenance Tasks for Your Condensation Drain Line